geotools/geotools/docs/user/unsupported/mbstyle/spec.rst

 boolean
 ^^^^^^^

 Asserts that the input value is a boolean.
 If multiple values are provided, each one is evaluated in order until a boolean is obtained.
-If none of the inputs are booleans, the expression is an error.
+If none of the inputs are boolean, the expression is an error.

 ::